brentmac94/ISQA-3420-A1/Data Dictionary.md

 #Data Dictionary

+((provide headings for Entities, Process, Data Flows, and Data Stores.
+I think that you have it arranged this way but be more explicit).

 **Developer** - Person responsible for all the coding the main software packages and preparing for the license scan.

 **Manager** - Advisor for the software packages.